TheBestTvarynka/Dataans/doc/tech_stack.md

 > * Entirely safe Rust.
 > * Very, very good performance.

 It doesn't mean that the `Leptos` is the best.
-We just like it more and it's enough for us.
+We just like it more and it's enough for us :stuck_out_tongue_closed_eyes:.